pocmovie/108_1_Information_Retrival/README.md

 # 108_1_Information_Retrival

-Java solution of NTU IM's Information Retrival
+Java handins of the tasks assigned in NTU IM's Information Retrival course